 - The success rate (%) that a dog obeys a known command on the first attempt.
 A higher success rate means a more obedient and intelligent breed.

 Only dog breeds with at least 100 responses qualified for Coren’s final dog intelligence rankings.
-And because Chihuahuas are one of the 40 most popular breeds, they had plenty of responses.
+And because Chihuahuas were one of the 40 most popular breeds, they had plenty of responses.

 How the Chihuahua Performed

 Chihuahuas ranked in the bottom half of the dog breeds.
 Out of 138 qualified dog breeds, the Chihuahua ranked 125th.
-Clearly, not as great as most people would think.
+Clearly, not as high as most Chihuahua owners would think.

 Chihuahua vs. Average Dogs

-As mentioned, Chihuahuas were labeled “below average” in Coren’s studies.
+As mentioned, Chihuahuas were labeled “below average” according to Coren’s research.
 But how did they compare to other dog breeds?
-And, what was the average dog intelligence like?
+And, what was the average intelligence of dogs like?

 The “average” dog needed just 25 to 40 repetitions to learn a new command.
-They’re almost twice as fast at learning commands than the Chihuahua.
+In other words, they’re almost twice as fast at learning commands than the Chihuahua.

 Now that we know Chihuahuas may not be the most obedient dogs or the quickest learners, we can’t rule them out just yet.

-3. Viktorka14 says [MIXED]: “My little [Chihuahua] dog is the most intelligent, but sometimes he does not recognize his own tail.”
+3. Viktorka14 says Yes: “My little [Chihuahua] dog is the most intelligent, but sometimes he does not recognize his own tail.”

-4. Lunchtime1 says [YES]: “My Chihuahuas are smart and listen extremely well!
+4. Lunchtime1 says Yes: “My Chihuahuas are smart and listen extremely well!
 She has since birth.
-The thing with Chihuahuas is they only like one or two people, but the people they love they are soooo protective of.
-They love to be loved and cuddle.”
+The thing with Chihuahuas is they only like one or two people, but the people they love they are soooo protective of.“

-9. Scotty5x5 says [NO]: “They are not the smartest dogs but are completely trainable with some repetition.
-Try to avoid buying a dog from a bad breeder.”
+8. Scotty5x5 says No: “They are not the smartest dogs but are completely trainable with some repetition.
+Try to avoid buying a dog from a bad breeder.“

-10. Cuuun says [YES]: “I wouldn’t say that they aren’t smart!
+9. Cuuun says Yes: “I wouldn’t say that they aren’t smart!
 My Chihuahua outwits me and other dogs on a regular basis.”